November 10, 2023

 October DC Fly-In and Advocacy Efforts

-In this video, shown at the LUGPA Annual Meeting in Orlando, Fly-In participants talk
+In this video, shown at the LUGPA Annual Meeting in Orlando, Fly-In participants talk about their experiences and the importance of talking to legislators face-to-face. |

 In October, LUGPA held its final DC Fly-In, centering discussions on essential healthcare reforms outlined in the 2023 Legislative and Regulatory Agenda.
 These reforms encompassed preserving physician payment, expanding in-office dispensing, protecting physician reimbursement for administration of Part B drugs subject to price controls, and reforming the 340B Program.